furkan-adiguzel/insider-one-league/README.md

 Option B — Remote Database (Recommended for simplicity)

-Instead of installing XAMPP or a local database, you can directly connect to a remote MySQL server (for example, a GüzelHosting database).
+Instead of installing XAMPP or a local database, you can directly connect to a remote MySQL server (for example, a Amazon Remote database).

 Example:
 ```bash